Blooketware/BlooketUI/README.md

 ### What's BlooketUI?

-A script that implements a GUI to make cheating on Blooket easier than ever.
+A script that uses a graphical user interface to make Blooket cheating easier than ever.

 ### How do I Use This?